 Webinar: potential of dialogue to revitalize communities_17Nov.2021

-- meet colleagues from across Europe and compare experiences
+- meeting colleagues from across Europe and compare experiences

 Territorial dialogue builds upon public consultation and environmental mediation by engaging communities and local stakeholders in deeply participatory processes, so that they can collectively manage their local and rural communities and territories.